-We are generally in Monday Friday, so if you need to reach us the best way is to call the office number listed above and leave your name, number and message.
+The best way to reach a staff person is to call the office number listed above and leave your name, number and message.

 We often receive calls about: injured/sick and baby animals found, programs, reservations for programs, creature capture and relocation, issues in the park, etc. Feel free to give us a call at the number above for questions.
 Thanks!